Ahiraf/HeritageHub/README.md

 ## Getting Started
 1. By default the app uses an in-memory H2 database so you can run it without any external setup.
 Simply start the app (see step 3) and browse to the H2 console at `/h2-console` if you want to inspect data.
-2. To run against MySQL instead, update `src/main/resources/application-mysql.properties` with your credentials and start the app with the profile flag `--spring.profiles.active=mysql` (or set `SPRING_PROFILES_ACTIVE=mysql`).
-Seed admins/sellers/consumers directly in MySQL or via the REST API before creating dependent entities like products and orders.
+2. To run against MySQL Workbench instead of H2:
+   - Create a schema (e.g., `heritagehub`) in MySQL Workbench.
+   - Optionally set the environment variables `MYSQL_USER` / `MYSQL_PASSWORD` (otherwise the defaults `root` / empty string are used).
+   - Start the app with the MySQL profile: `./mvnw spring-boot:run -Dspring-boot.run.profiles=mysql` (or set `SPRING_PROFILES_ACTIVE=mysql`).
+The schema will be created/updated automatically (`ddl-auto=update`).
+   - Inspect or edit tables directly from MySQL Workbench.
+3. API authentication
+   - Every account now receives an API key that must be supplied with requests (header `X-API-KEY`).
+   - The key is returned from `/auth/register` and `/auth/login`; the front-end stores it in `localStorage`.
+   - Admin accounts cannot be self-registered; create them internally or promote an account via the admin dashboard/back-end.
 3. Build and run:
    ```bash
    mvn clean package